 - PSAT/NMSQT: Taking the PSAT/NMSQT and PSAT 10 with Accommodations

-If you are an HSLDA member and experience problems obtaining access to information, forms, or assistance in the application process, or you are denied extended time or other appropriate accommodations, please contact our Special Needs Consultants—we are glad to help!
+If you are an HSLDA member and experience problems obtaining access to information, forms, or assistance in the application process, contact our Special Needs Consultants—we are glad to help!
+If you have provided adequate documentation and have been denied extended time or other appropriate accommodations, please contact our legal team.